 The Bible is fairly clear that Moses is in Heaven.
 Multiple passages in the Bible reference Moses’ death, but it’s the story of the Transfiguration in Matthew, Mark, and Luke that gives us the most evidence Moses is in Heaven.

 Moses is a central figure in the story of the Israelites and is well known (among Jews and Christians) for leading them out of slavery in Egypt and receiving the Ten Commandments from God on Mount Sinai.

 One question that has been debated for centuries is whether Moses went to heaven after his death.
 Some biblical passages suggest that he did, while others aren’t quite as clear.

 We’ll explore the evidence for and against the idea that Moses went to heaven and consider what it might mean for our understanding of the Bible and the afterlife as Christians.

 Moses, a revered figure in the Old Testament, hails from a Hebrew background and was born during a period of enslavement for his people in Egypt.
 Handpicked by the divine God, Moses embarked on a journey to liberate the Hebrews from their shackles and guide them through the desert to the Promised Land.

 The Book of Exodus narrates his incredible leadership and the crossing of the Red Sea with his people.
 Upon reaching the Promised Land, Moses imparted to the Hebrews the Ten Commandments – a set of laws meant to govern and shape their new lives in the homeland – and delivered the instructions for building the Tabernacle.

-For Christians, Moses holds a special significance as the man who met with our faithful God face-to-face, led His people out of slavery, and helped establish Israel.
+For Christians, Moses holds a special significance as the man who met with our faithful God face-to-face, led His people out of slavery, married two wives, and helped establish Israel.